-Track the ROI % and CPA by each source, publisher, site and traffic type in the platform.
+Track the performance per each source, publisher, site and traffic type in the platform.
 You can also view the sales funnel graph, add payout rules and set daily capacity and budget either for the whole campaign or for specific sources, straightaway from one page.

 Buyers that regularly upload disposition data will make the most of source management.

 There're several ways to access Source management:

 - Go to Sources, select the desired campaign and click Appy filter:

 - Go to Dashboard, navigate to Sales funnel card and click Manage your sources:

 - Go to Campaigns, find the desired campaign and click Action -> Source management: